LitYan/aug_models/README.md

 ```
 ## Applying in Image segmentations

-Once the dataset is ready, you can apply these synthetic data in image segmentation tasks as data augmentation for real data like we did in [examples.ipynb](./examples.ipynb).
+Once the dataset is ready, these synthetic data can be applied in image segmentation tasks as data augmentation for real data like we did in [examples.ipynb](./examples.ipynb).

 * train, for example.
 ```bash